Knowledge hub

 What do the numbers in the axial view mean?

-The slice distance in the sagittal and coronal views corresponds to the pixel size since these views are reconstructed by Mimics from the original axial data.
+The slice distance in the sagittal and coronal views corresponds to the pixel size since these views are reconstructed by Mimics Core from the original axial data.
 The slice distance of the axial images can be checked under File > Organize Images.

 My part rotates out of view in the 3D window; why is that?

 When rotating a part in the 3D view, Mimics rotates around the virtual center of all visible parts.
-Here the coordinate system also counts as a visible part.
+Here, the coordinate system also counts as a visible part.
 Furthermore, a part can be outside of your view but still be 'visible.'
 To rotate around just your part, make all other 3D parts invisible and turn off the coordinate system.

 How can I edit my mask in 3D?

-Note that in Mimics 18 and earlier versions, to edit masks in 3D, you have to use the 'Edit masks in 3D' function in the Segment menu.
+Note that in Mimics 18 and earlier versions, to edit masks in 3D, you have to use the 'Edit masks in 3D' function in the 'Segment' menu.

 The Scripting module makes use of Python.